td0g/high_speed_flash/README.md

 ## Comparison

+If you are trying to decide which design to use, have a look through this comparison.
+Only the E2-A submodel is compared as it is most similar to the original Edgerton.

 MK1 Edgerton | MK2 E2-A
 ------------ | -------------
-**Affordable** | About 30% more expensive
+**Same Performance** | **Same Performance** **Affordable** | About 30% more expensive
 **Relatively simple to assemble** (3D printer, soldering skills, Through-Hole Components) | Slightly more difficult (Aluminum milling / drilling, better cable management required, Surface-Mount Components)
 Reliable | **Reliable PLUS**